 But then things get so busy, and you don’t have any energy to put towards implementing all those great ideas you had on June 1.
 So, let me help you.
-I have put together an 8-week FREE challenge that will help keep you and your kids or students on track and ready for the 2021-2022 school year.
+I have put together a FREE challenge that will help keep you and your kids or students on track and ready for the 2022-2023 school year.

 How will it work?

-You will then get a new activity once a week emailed to you for the next 8 weeks.
+You will then get a new activity once or twice a week emailed to you.
 You will find everything you need in that email.